 Challenges and Opportunities

-Though many rules for tax credits are still being defined and clarified — along with the criteria developers and utilities must meet to qualify for them — it is clear that many regions of the country that were once in decline are now in line for a special designation as energy communities and thus eligible to receive an economic booster shot.
+Many rules for tax credits are now being defined and clarified — along with the criteria developers and utilities must meet to qualify for them.
+The result will benefit many regions of the country that were once in decline, as they could gain special designation as energy communities and thus eligible to receive an economic booster shot.
 Under Section D, an energy community is defined as the census tract where a closed coal-fired power plant or coal mine was once located, plus the census tracts adjacent to that primary tract.

 Developments on brownfield sites and in energy communities will receive similar tax advantages for renewable or clean energy projects.
 Brownfield sites — generally defined as tracts of land where development may be complicated by the presence of hazardous substances, pollutants or contaminants — are often where fossil-fueled power plants or mines once operated.